Vladimir Bobri: Early life and education

+Career

 Bobritsky emigrated to the United States in 1921.

 In his artist profile in Forty Illustrators and How They Work, Ernest W. Watson reports that Bobritsky began operating his own textile printing establishment soon after arriving in New York.
 "In 1925 he was called in by the art director of Wanamaker's, in an experiment with modern advertising," Watson wrote.
 "His radically different newspaper layouts were more than the establishment could stomach and both artist and art director were dismissed.
 But Saks Fifth Avenue saw, admired and beckoned."
 Saks offered Bobri the position of art director.

 "His newspaper and magazine layouts represented a fresh departure," wrote Walt Reed, scholar and historian of illustration art.
 "Bobri soon found himself with enough clients to embark on a freelance career, largely for advertising illustrations, and strongly influenced by his background of classical training and theatrical designing."

 The first of Bobritsky's seven covers for The New Yorker magazine was dated February 6, 1926.
 By the 1930s, Bobritsky — or Bobri, as he signed his name with greater frequency — had become a leading illustrator in the burgeoning world of advertising.
 His accounts included Hanes, Koret and Avon; his work was prominent in the Annual of Advertising Art.
 He also gained renown as an illustrator of children's books.

 Bobri frequently contributed to Vogue, Harper's Bazaar, McCall's and many other magazines.
 As well as appearing in the March 1938 issue of The American Magazine, Bobri's title illustration for Too Many Cooks, a Nero Wolfe mystery by Rex Stout, adorns a recipe box that is one of the most sought-after pieces of Stoutiana.